Understanding the General Purpose of the Social Safety Net and Welfare State

 Social Safety Net.

-Conservative Arguments For the Safety Net
+Conservative Arguments For a Limited Safety Net

 The argument for conservative logic: Conservatives generally argue that the safety net represents the state getting in the way of individual liberty and the natural free-market economy (thereby gumming up that which the invisible hand could have done better).
 In other words, not only does it cost those who work hard and don’t need assistance their tax dollars, it creates a cycle of dependency on the state which compounds over time to create a bloated welfare system.